David Harrison (chemical engineer): Legacy and commemoration

 Harrison House and Harrison Drive in Homerton College, University of Cambridge are named after Harrison, marking his service as chair of the Trustees of Homerton College until 2010 when it received its Royal Charter and became self-governing.
-The Harrison Building is named after him at Exeter University.
-The SCR at Selwyn College is named the Harrison Room after him.
+The Senior Common Room at Selwyn College was renamed the Harrison Room on Harrison's 90th birthday in 2020.
+He is also the namesake of the Harrison Building at the University of Exeter.